+Source: *TÜİK Türkiye Engelliler Araştırması 2002, **TÜİK Nüfus Konut Araştırması 2011

-There is no information regarding the percentage of PwDs employed or unemployed; but in one of the latest bids for affirmative action for PwDs published by the press, Turkey announced the employment of 1,304 disabled citizens in the public sector.
+In one of the latest bids for affirmative action for PwDs published by the press, Turkey announced the employment of 1,304 disabled citizens in the public sector.
 With the latest appointments, the number of PwDs employed in the public sector since 2019 reached 3,200.

 The government has offered incentives for workplaces employing disabled citizens since 2014.
 Through them, the country ensured employment of 124,000 PWDs and runs a project to help the PWDs find jobs.
 Businesses creating jobs for the PWDs are eligible for free loans and tax incentives as well as partial payment for each disabled employee they hire.
 Regulations were implemented to increase the employment quota for the PWDs and introduced monthly benefits for families with PWDs members cared for at home.
 The PWDs are also provided free passes for public transit.
 Through a state-run employment agency, Turkey provides free loans for disabled entrepreneurs and for projects involving mass employment of PWDs.